2 Days Around the Ring of Kerry: Things to Do in Killarney

 • Cahersiveen is steeped in history, with several ancient forts and archaeological sites nearby, including the impressive Cahergal and Leacanabuaile forts.
 The town itself is named after Saint Fachtna and has a deep historical connection to Irish independence leader Daniel O'Connell, known as "The Liberator."

-• Waterville is famous for its world-class Waterville Golf Links nestled between the Atlantic Ocean and Lough Currane, one of the top-ranked courses in Ireland that attracts pros like Tiger Woods.
+• Waterville is famous for its world-class Waterville Golf Links nestled between the Atlantic Ocean and Lough Currane, one of the top-ranked courses in Ireland attracting pros like Tiger Woods.
 Waterville is also celebrated for its association with legendary film actor Charlie Chaplin, who visited the village for many years with his family.
 His love for Waterville is commemorated with an annual film festival and a statue in his honor.

 Stormy view over the fast-flowing river in Killarney with overcast skies and surrounding greenery.